 It is also important to recognise the economic factors involved in the production of leather.
 Yes, leather is largely produced in cooperation with the meat and dairy industry and can sometimes be misconstrued as a byproduct.

-By buying leather you aren’t being mindful of waste, but financially contributing to an economy in which the animals are killed for the product.
-Leather isn’t waste but a valuable secondary product.
-The global leather industry is set to reach a massive $128.61 billion USD by 2022 if things don’t change10.
+Buying leather is not about being mindful of waste.
+It is about financially contributing to an economy in which the animals are killed for a product.
+If things don't change, the global leather industry is set to reach a massive $128.61 billion USD by 2022.10

-As mentioned previously, the scale of animal slaughter has increased at an unprecedented rate throughout the past century as a result of an increasing demand for animal products.
-It’s hard to picture these numbers, the lives of factory farmed animals can easily become meaningless when put into a graph.
+As mentioned previously, the scale of animal slaughter has increased at an unprecedented rate throughout the past century due to the increasing demand for animal products.
+It’s hard to picture these numbers, the lives of factory-farmed animals can easily become meaningless when put into a graph.

 © The Vegan Calculator.
 Click to see live version.